-Nobody does fall better than the Midwest, and we have compiled the ultimate fall bucket list for Nebraska families.
+Nobody does fall better than the Midwest.
+Check out our 10 favorite fall activities for Nebraska families.
 Tell us what you would add!

 No Nebraska fall list would be complete without mention of the Scarlet and Cream!
 Everyone should see the “Sea of Red” in person at least once in their lifetime.